+Criteria Subject Regulation 7.6 Guidelines for planning new plantings in accordance with land use Pro-forests Law Protected Areas Law and its Regulations Master Plans of Protected Areas National Strategy on Biological Diversity and its Action Plan Environmental Guide of the Palm Agroindustry Framework Law to Regulate the Reduction of Vulnerability, Compulsory Adaptation to the Effects of Climate Change and the Mitigation of Greenhouse Gases National Policy on Climate Change Land Classification by Use Capacity, Application of a Methodology for Lands of the Republic of Guatemala.
+Lands of the Republic of Guaternala.
+Criteria Subject Regulation Criteria 7.7 Subject No binding national Regulation was identified 7.7 No binding national Regulation was identified Regulation 7.7 Criteria No binding national Regulation was identified Subject Regulation Regulation 7.7 Criteria No binding national Regulation was identified Subject Regulation Regulation Environmental Protection and Improvement Law Regulation of the Discharges and Reuse of Wastewater and the Disposal

 Criteria Subject Regulation

-7.6 Guidelines for planning new plantings in accordance with land use Pro-forests Law

-Protected Areas Law and its Regulations

-Master Plans of Protected Areas

-National Strategy on Biological Diversity and its Action Plan

-Environmental Guide of the Palm Agroindustry

-Framework Law to Regulate the Reduction of Vulnerability, Compulsory Adaptation to the Effects of Climate Change and the Mitigation of Greenhouse Gases

-National Policy on Climate Change

-Land Classification by Use Capacity, Application of a Methodology for Lands of the Republic of Guatemala.

-Criteria Subject Regulation

-7.7 No binding national Regulation was identified

-Criteria Subject Regulation

-7.8 Efficient use of water resources Environmental Protection and Improvement Law

-Regulation of the Discharges and Reuse of Wastewater and the Disposal of Sludge (Agreement 236-2006)

-Environmental Guide of the Palm Agroindustry in Guatemala

-Integrated Watershed Management

-Criteria Subject Regulation

 7.9 Efficient use of fossil resources and promotion of renewable energy.
 Environmental Guide of the Palm Agroindustry

 Framework Law to Regulate the Reduction of Vulnerability, Compulsory Adaptation to the Effects of Climate Change and the Mitigation of Greenhouse Gases

 National Policy on Climate Change

 Ratification of the Paris Agreement

 Criteria Subject Regulation

-7. 10 Guidelines regarding climate change and greenhouse gas emissions Environmental Guide of the Palm Agroindustry
+7. 10 Guidelines regarding climate change and Environmental Guide of the Palm Agroindustry

-Framework Law to Regulate the Reduction of Vulnerability, Compulsory Adaptation to the Effects of Climate Change and the Mitigation of Greenhouse Gases
+greenhouse gas emissions Framework Law to Regulate the Reduction of Vulnerability, Compulsory Adaptation to the Effects of Climate Change and the Mitigation of Greenhouse Gases

 National Policy on Climate Change

 Ratification of the Paris Agreement

 Criteria Subject Regulation

 7.11 Fire-related issues Forestry Law and its regulations

+Law of the National Coordinator for the Reduction of Natural Origin or Caused Disasters

-Criteria Subject Regulation 7.12 Protection of biodiversity Environmental Protection and Improvement Law Environmental management plan related to biodiversity issues Regulation of Environmental Evaluation, Control and Monitoring, Government Agreement Analysis of concordance with the land use of the protected area Protected Areas Law Regulations of the Protected Areas Law Management Plans of Protected Areas Guidelines to be considered in management and monitoring plans related to biodiversity.
-National Strategy on Biological Diversity and its Action Plan List of Threatened Species of Flora and Fauna of Guatemala Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) General Hunting Law Forestry Law and its Regulations.
+Criteria Subject Regulation 7.12 Protection of biodiversity Environmental Protection and Improvement Law Regulation for the sustainable management of the forest resource of the Mangrove ecosystem Law for the Use and Commercialisation of Chicle and for the Protection of the Chicozapote Tree Environmental management plan related to biodiversity issues Regulation of Environmental Evaluation, Control and Monitoring, Government Agreement Analysis of concordance with the land use of Protected Areas Law the protected area Regulations of the Protected Areas Law Management Plans of Protected Areas and Special Protected Areas Guidelines to be considered in management and monitoring plans related to biodiversity.
+National Strategy on Biological Diversity and its Action Plan List of Threatened Species of Flora and Fauna of Guatemala Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) General Hunting Law Regulations for Research and Researchers on Biological Diversity Forestry Law and its Regulations.

-ANNEX 7: DEFINITIONS OF PALM OIL SMALLHOLDERS BASED ON GUATEMALA CONTEXT.
+ANNEX 7: SMALLHOLDER DEFINITIONS BASED ON THE GUATEMALAN CONTEXT